Evidlo/legoman/README.md

 # How it works

-- `.md` files will be rendered using the specified template in `templates/`
+- `.md` files are rendered using the template specified in their frontmatter
-- `.j2` files are rendered with Jinja2, they can loop over `.md` files and access their metadata
+- `.j2` files are rendered with Jinja2.
+They can loop over `.md` files and access their metadata
 - all other files are symlinked to `output/`

-For example, the example `content/`:
+For example, the demo `content/`:
 ```
 content
 ├── codehilite.css